djdebonis/enceph/README.md

 The goal of this project is to explore this hominin evolution through mathematics (statistical analyses) and code.
 Then, we will take what we infer (since we <i>know</i> very little) about human evolution, and develop/support hypotheses about the causes and results of this accelerated brain evolution.

-It is clear that brain size is a directional selection, meaning that natural selection selects for larger brains, and as time progresses, the mean, and thus the entire (normal) distribution shifts.
-This is clearly due to the benefits of larger brain capacity: correlation with higher intelligence and more space to power and store neurons.
-Figure 1 displays a an example of a directional distribution, where the orange line depicts the original/earlier distribution and the blue line depicts the derived/new distribution:
+It is clear that brain size is a directional selection, meaning that natural selection selects for larger brains, and as time progresses, the mean, and thus the entire (normal) distribution, shifts.
+This is clearly due to the benefits of larger brain capacity: larger brains (in hominins) are correlated with higher intelligence (more space to power and store neurons).
+Figure 1 displays an example of a directional distribution, where the orange line depicts the original/earlier distribution and the blue line depicts the derived/new distribution:

 ![dist](./distribution.png)